MiguelEcar/nasa-mars/README.md

 The application is secured based on OAuth2 protocol, in order to ensure a minimum data protection.
 Thus, the application user should register and sign in into the application to consult the stored information.

-For testing purposes it used H2 Database, which may be easily replaced for production uses.
+For testing purposes, it uses H2 Database, which may be easily replaced for production uses.
 If changing the Databse, Flyway migrations should be adjusted.

 ## Endpoints